JayaAbirami/Ex.No.1/README.md

 - **Transfer Learning**: After pre-training, models can be adapted to new tasks with less data, making them efficient.

 ## 4.3.
 Applications
-- **Content Generation**: Used in writing articles, blogs, and creative writing.

 - **Conversational Agents**: Powers chatbots and virtual assistants capable of engaging in human-like dialogue.
 - **Machine Translation**: Improves the accuracy and fluency of translated text between languages.
 - **Text Summarization**: Generates concise summaries from larger texts, useful for news articles and research papers.